Stanhope Demonstrator: Construction

 Certainty", the gray slider was inserted from the left.
 When it was used for the "Rule for the Logic of Probability", the gray slider was inserted from above.
 The red and the gray sliders represented the two affirmative propositions which were being combined.
 Stanhope called these ho and los.

 At least four of the devices with this square style were built.
 In 1879, Robert Harley wrote that he had one which he had been given by Stanhope's great-grandson, Arthur, who had kept one.
-The other two were owned by General Babbage – the son of Charles Babbage, who continued his work on the Analytical Engine.
-One of the devices was donated to The Science Museum by the last Earl in 1953.
+The other two were owned by Henry Prevost Babbage – the son of Charles Babbage, who continued his work on the Analytical Engine.
+One of the devices was donated to the Science Museum, London by the last Earl in 1953.
 Other styles, such as circular models, were constructed, but these were less convenient.